McDowellLab/Water-quality-analysis-lab-sample-tracker/sample_tracking/README.md

 4. Make changes in the "Edit" tab
 5. Click "Save Changes" to update the database

+### Due Date Tracking

+1. Navigate to the "Calendar" tab to view all samples with due dates
+2. Use the month and year dropdowns or navigation buttons to move between months
+3. Days with due samples display the UNH# of samples due that day
+4. Click on a day to view all samples due on that day in the list below
+5. Double-click a sample in the list to open it for editing
+6. When editing a sample, set or update its due date using the date picker in the edit form

+### Data Existence Indicators

+- When editing a sample, green "Data exists" indicators appear next to fields where measurement data exists in the database
+- This helps users quickly identify which analyses have been completed
+- Indicators are shown for common analysis types like DOC, TDN, Anions, Cations, etc.

 ## File Format

 The application expects Excel files with the following sheets: